Learning to summarize user information for personalized reinforcement learning from human feedback

-A more natural approach which retains the strengths of LLMs to reason with text, is to learn text-based user summaries to act as the latent user variable to condition the reward model.
-While it might be possible to simply prompt an LLM reward model with an automatically generated user summary, our experiments reveal that automatic summaries tend to focus on the topic of the conversation and do not contain key details needed for the reward model to accurately determine the user’s unique preferences that can guide future conversations.
+A more natural approach which retains the strengths of LLMs to reason with text, is to learn text-based user summaries to act as the latent user variable.
+We propose \textbf{Preference Learning Using Summaries (PLUS)} as a general RLHF framework that \textit{learns} to summarize important information about the user using reinforcement learning (RL) fine-tuning and conditions the reward model on these user summaries.
+PLUS consists of two co-dependent training phases: (1) a summarizer trained with Proximal Policy Optimization (PPO)~\citep{schulman2017proximalpolicyoptimizationalgorithms}, and (2) a summary-conditioned reward model, which provides the reward signal for training the summarizer and makes predictions about user preferences.